 That means you can enjoy your concert with confidence that you are breathing clean, safe air.

 We will continue to reassess our safety policies based on guidance from HCA Healthcare/TriStar Health, along with local, state, and federal health officials.

 Concerts at Ascend Amphitheater will follow the safety protocols at that venue.
 Any Nashville Symphony concerts held outside the Schermerhorn will follow the protocols of the venue where the concert is being held.

 Our exterior building doors open 90 minutes prior to the performance.
 We encourage you to arrive as early as you can to allow enough time for health verification, bag check, ticket scanning, and locating your seat(s).

-After your vaccination status or negative test has been confirmed by ReCOVer-Health personnel, you will receive a wristband and be allowed to enter the Schermerhorn.
-Once inside, you will go through a bag and security checkpoint; all purses and bags are subject to search upon entry, and you may be asked to check your bag prior to the concert.
+Once entering at either the east or west entrance, facing One Symphony Place, you will go through a bag and security checkpoint; all purses and bags are subject to search upon entry, and you may be asked to check your bag prior to the concert.
 After you go through the security checkpoint, your ticket will be scanned.
 Ushers will be available to help you find your seat.

 Your new, socially distanced seats will be at the discretion of the Ticketing & Customer Team, and we may not be able to accommodate all re-seating requests due to capacity in the concert hall.

 No, our gift shop will not be open.
-You may shop online or contact us at email@example.com with any questions about purchasing items from the gift shop.
+You may contact us at firstname.lastname@example.org with any questions about purchasing items from the gift shop.
 We will reassess this policy for future performances based on guidance from our health and safety partner, HCA Healthcare/TriStar Health.

 For questions about tickets, visit the Customer Service page on our website.
 If there are any changes to our concert programming, we will notify all ticket holders of their options at that time.